hjli528/hjli528.github.io/_posts/2021-08-30-Echo-State-Network.md

 ---
 ## What is Echo State Network?

 Echo State Network (ESN) is a class of reservoir computing and is considered as partially-trained neural networks.
-Three main components of ESN are: input, reservoir, and output, as shown in figure below [1].Unlike conventional neural networks, the input weight matrix $W_{in}$ and reservoir layer weight matrix $W_{x}$ are randomly generated and never changed during training or testing phases of the network.
+Three main components of ESN are input, reservoir, and output, as shown in figure below [1].
+Unlike conventional neural networks, the input weight matrix $W_{in}$ and reservoir layer weight matrix $W_{x}$ are randomly generated and never changed during training or testing phases of the network.
 The output layer linearly combines the desired output signal from the high-dimensional hidden layer, and its weights are trained during training process.

 ![echo_state_network]({{ site.baseurl }}/images/Echo_State_Network_2021_08_30.png)